 Steps to Disrupt a Vicious Cycle of Perfectionism

-As we know, many clients with patterns of perfectionism developed such from the pressures of their parents growing up.
-Not only that, but perfectionism in one’s own work often translates into expecting perfection from one’s children, thus creating a potentially generational cycle.
+Because many clients developed their patterns of perfectionism from the pressures of their parents growing up, we may describe it as a potentially vicious generational cycle.
+After all, perfectionism in one’s own work often translates into expecting perfection from one’s children, thus creating a potentially generational cycle.

 But while we can’t erase formative experiences from a client’s past, we can help them to break the chain from which perfectionism is derived.